-- Safety variables: adverse events of special interest (AESIs) including hypersensitivity reactions, thromboembolic events, dose dispensing medication errors and, if available, immunogenicity (newly recognised anti-pFVIII inhibitors or titre increase of anti-pFVIII inhibitors from pre-treatment level); SAEs and AEs, both assessed by level of severity, relationship to Obizur, outcome, and whether associated with treatment discontinuation; - Effectiveness variables: overall bleeding control (bleeding stopped or not with consequence); time to achieve bleeding control with Obizur; Obizur dosage to achieve bleeding control and overall Obizur treatment course to control bleeding; - Demographics: age, sex, race/ethnicity (if allowed per local regulations), and any case of pregnancy/lactation; - Hospital stay: initial hospitalisation and readmission (admission and discharge date, reason for admission, length of stay per level of care, destination upon discharge); - Medical History: date and circumstances of diagnosis of anti-FVIII inhibitors; previous bleeding episodes (date, site, circumstances, severity, and treatment); history of cardiovascular disease/thromboembolic events; and other available significant medical history; - Available current comorbidities and patient specific characteristics (e.g. viral status of patients) - Description of bleeding episode for which Obizur was prescribed: date, indication and circumstances of Obizur treatment, and description of bleeding episode (date of occurrence, bleeding site, circumstances of occurrence, severity, and type); - Treatments (medications and procedures): treatments prior to Obizur; current Obizur treatments (number of units administered, dosage, and dates of administration); additional treatments and procedures undertaken to control bleeding episodes; immunosuppressive agents and/or other treatments received to eradicate anti-FVIII inhibitors during the episode for which Obizur is being administered (name, treatment dose, start date, and stop date); and other concomitant medications;

-- Physical examinations: vital signs, height, and weight; - Clinical laboratory parameters: haematology and coagulation tests.
+- Safety variables: adverse events of special interest (AESIs) including hypersensitivity reactions, thromboembolic events, dose dispensing medication errors and, if available, immunogenicity (newly recognised anti-pFVIII inhibitors or titre increase of anti-pFVIII inhibitors from pre-treatment level); SAEs and AEs, both assessed by level of severity, relationship to Obizur, outcome, and whether associated with treatment discontinuation; - Effectiveness variables: overall bleeding control (bleeding stopped or not with consequence); time to achieve bleeding control with Obizur; Obizur dosage to achieve bleeding control and overall Obizur treatment course to control bleeding; - Demographics: age, sex, race/ethnicity (if allowed per local regulations), and any case of pregnancy/lactation; - Hospital stay: initial hospitalisation and readmission (admission and discharge date, reason for admission, length of stay per level of care, destination upon discharge); - Medical History: date and circumstances of diagnosis of anti-FVIII inhibitors; previous bleeding episodes (date, site, circumstances, severity, and treatment); history of cardiovascular disease/thromboembolic events; and other available significant medical history; - Available comorbidities and patient specific characteristics (e.g. viral status of patients) - Description of bleeding episode for which Obizur was prescribed: date, indication and circumstances of Obizur treatment, and description of bleeding episode (date of occurrence, bleeding site, circumstances of occurrence, severity, and type); - Treatments (medications and procedures): treatments prior to Obizur; current Obizur treatments (number of units administered, dosage, dates and time of administration); additional treatments and procedures undertaken to control bleeding episodes; immunosuppressive agents and/or other treatments received to eradicate anti-FVIII inhibitors during the episode for which Obizur is being administered (name, treatment dose, start date, stop date, number of units and reason for administration/switch); and other concomitant medications; - Physical examinations: vital signs, height, and weight; - Clinical laboratory parameters: haematology and coagulation tests.

-Data sources: All data will be abstracted from the subject's medical records at baseline, where available, and as available during the routine follow-up visits, with respect to both in-hospital stays and out-patient visits or laboratory tests.
+Data sources: All data will be abstracted from the subject's medical records at baseline, where available, and as available during the routine follow-up visits, with respect to both in-hospital stays and out-patient visits or laboratory tests, through prospective or retrospective data collection.
 Investigators (or clinical staff trained for data entry) will enter data required by the protocol into the electronic data capture (EDC) system.
 Data for entry could come from an electronic medical record, a paper medical record, or laboratory forms.